Skip to content

 From Gutter Icons

-Click the green play button (▶) that appears next to: - scenario: - Run a single scenario
+Click the green play button (▶) that appears next to: - Test classes annotated with @BerryCrushScenarios or @BerryCrushSpec - Methods annotated with @ScenarioTest

 From Context Menu